Compare Mortgage Loans for February 2023

 Types of Mortgages

 Mortgages come in a range of shapes and sizes.
-Fixed-rate mortgages with terms of 30 years and 15 years are the most common.
+Here are the most common types of mortgages:

 Spreading installments over a longer period of time reduces the monthly cost thus increases the cumulative amount of interest paid by the borrower over the life of the loan.